mnot/I-D/http-key/draft.md

 In HTTP caching {{I-D.ietf-httpbis-p6-cache}}, the Vary response header field effectively modifies the key used to store and access a response to include information from the request's headers.

-This makes server-driven content negotiation {{I-D.ietf-httpbis-p2-semantics}}
+This allows proactive content negotiation {{I-D.ietf-httpbis-p2-semantics}} to work with caches.

-work with caches.
-However, Vary's operation is very coarse-grained; although caches are allowed to normalise the values of headers based upon their semantics, this requires the cache to understand those semantics, and is still quite limited.
+However, Vary's operation is coarse-grained; although caches are allowed to normalise the values of headers based upon their semantics, this requires the cache to understand those semantics, and is still quite limited.